dmenager/HEMS/README.md

 # HEMS
-Implementation of the Hybrid Event Memory System.
+An implementation of the Hybrid Event Memory System.
 This page is currently under development.

 ## Requirements
 Needs SBCL, but other common lisp implementations will probably work.
 Needs quicklisp package manager.